pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Four trawl surveys have been conducted on the U.S. west coast over the past four decades.

 ### \acrlong{s-tri}
 The \gls{afsc} conducted a triennial groundfish trawl survey (the "triennial" survey) on the continental shelf from 1977 to 2001, although the 1977 survey had incomplete coverage and is not believed to be comparable to the later years.
 A final survey was conducted in 2004 by the \gls{nwfsc} using the same survey design.
 In 1995, the timing of the survey shifted so that instead of occurring between mid-July and late September, it was conducted from early June through mid-August.
 The years 1980–1992 had a maximum depth of 366 m, while from 1995 onward, the maximum depth was extended to 500 m.
 The shallow limit of the survey was 55 m in all years, but for purposes of computing indices, only tows deeper than 100 m were used as shortspine thornyhead are rarely seen at shallower depths.
-The triennial survey consists of 9 data points, from surveys operating every third year spanning the range 1980–2004.
+The triennial survey consists of 9 data points, from surveys operating every third year from 1980–2004.

 For some species, the shift in timing between the 1992 and 1995 surveys would be expected to influence their catchability, availability, or distribution.
 However, thornyheads are believed to be sedentary enough that the change in timing would not be as influential.
 On the other hand, the increase in depth is expected to significantly increase the range of shortspine thornyhead habitat covered by the survey.
 In the 2013 assessment, the triennial survey was split into two-time series, separated by the 366 m depth contour, in order to preserve a time series of maximum length while eliminating the influence of the increased depth range.
 The first time series, "AFSC Triennial Shelf Survey 1”, consists of 9 data points spanning the range 1980–2004 and covering the depths 100–366 m.
 The second, “AFSC Triennial Shelf Survey 2”, consists of 4 data points spanning 1995–2004 and covering depths 366–500 m.
-This second time series is recognized as providing little information about stock status due to the limited number of points and limited depth range, but there was no compelling reason to exclude it from the assessment.
-However, in contrast to the 2013 assessment, this assessment will treat the triennial survey as a single time series for the construction of geostatistical model-based indices, and will use a different set of latitudinal and depth-based strata for survey length compositions.
+This second time series is recognized as providing little information about stock status due to the limited number of points and depth range, but there was no compelling reason to exclude it from the assessment.
+However, in contrast to the 2013 assessment, this assessment will treat the triennial survey as a single time series for constructing the geostatistical model-based indices, and will use a different set of latitudinal and depth-based strata for survey length compositions.

 ### \acrshort{afsc} and \acrshort{nwfsc} Slope Surveys
 Starting in the late 1990s, two slope surveys were conducted on the west coast.
 The \gls{s-aslope} was conducted during the years 1997 and 1999–2001 using the research vessel Miller Freeman.
-The \gls{s-nwslope} was conducted during the years 1998–2002, and was a cooperative survey using commercial fishing vessels.
-The \gls{s-aslope} was a source of valuable information on the depth distribution and overlap of shortspine and longspine thornyheads in the 1980s, but these early years had very limited latitudinal range and will not be included.
+The \gls{s-nwslope} was conducted from 1998–2002, and was conducted cooperatively using commercial fishing vessels.
+The \gls{s-aslope} was a source of valuable information on the depth distribution and overlap of shortspine and longspine thornyheads in the 1980s, but these early years had a very limited latitudinal range and will not be included.
 This survey also had a different net and larger roller gear than the \gls{s-nwslope}.

 ### \acrlong{s-wcgbt}
-In 2003, the design of the \gls{s-nwslope} was modified and the survey was expanded to cover the shelf and slope between 50 m and 1280 m.
-This combination shelf-slope survey, “NWFSC Combo Survey”, or more recently known as the \gls{s-wcgbt}, has been conducted every year from 2003 to present with consistent design (note that the survey was not conducted in 2020 due to ongoing concerns about COVID-19).
+In 2003, the design of the \gls{s-nwslope} was modified, and the survey was expanded to cover the shelf and slope between 50 m and 1280 m.
+This combination shelf-slope survey, “NWFSC Combo Survey”, more recently known as the \gls{s-wcgbt}, has been conducted every year from 2003 to present with consistent design (note that the survey was not conducted in 2020 due to ongoing concerns about COVID-19).
 Data for the years 2003–2021 were available for this assessment.
 The \gls{s-wcgbt} represents the largest number of survey observations, the largest depth range, and the most consistent groundfish sampling program in the history of west coast fisheries.
 Continuing this time series in a consistent manner is vital for improving estimates of current stock status and detecting any future changes in size distribution or abundance of west coast groundfish.

 ### Survey Stratification
 Data from these four (nominally five for design-based indices) fishery-independent surveys were considered for use in this assessment (Figure \ref{fig:survey_data_timeseries}) to estimate abundance.
-Two distinct survey abundance estimation methods were considered: design-based indices and geostatistical model-based indices.
-The 2013 assessment utilized delta-GLMMs following the methods of @thorson_ward_2013, though use of these methods are no longer considered best practice within the field and were not considered here.
+Two distinct survey abundance estimation methods were considered: design-based and geostatistical model-based indices.
+The 2013 assessment utilized delta-GLMMs following the methods of @thorson_ward_2013, but these methods are no longer considered best practice within the field and were not considered in this assessment.

-The five surveys were stratified based on depth and latitude in a similar way to how they were in 2013 *_(Table X; Figure X--Map, should we include?)_*.
+The five surveys were stratified based on depth and latitude, similar to how they were in 2013 *_(Table X; Figure X--Map, should we include?)_*.
 The \gls{s-tri} was divided into two distinct survey time series, split on the year 1995.
-The early-Triennial time series (1981-1995) was further stratified into four strata: north and south of 42˚N, and shallower and deeper than 200m.
+The early-Triennial time series (1981-1992) was further stratified into four strata: north and south of 42˚N, and shallower and deeper than 200m.
 The late-Triennial time series (1995-2004) was also further stratified into four strata: north and south of 40˚N, and shallower and deeper than 200m.
 The \gls{s-aslope} was split into two coast-wide strata: shallow and deeper than 550m.
 The \gls{s-nwslope} was divided into 6 strata, with breaks dividing southern, central, and northern strata at 40.5º N and 43º N, each of which was further divided with a break at 550 m.
 The \gls{s-wcgbt} was divided into 7 strata, with two southern strata below 34.5º N, one covering 183–550 m and the other covering 550–1280 m.
 Two central strata, between 34.5º N and 40.5º N, had the same depth ranges.
+The latitudinal divide around 34.5º N is associated with changes in sampling intensity.
 North of 40.5º N, three strata were used, covering the ranges 100–183 m, 183–550 m, and the other covering 550–1280 m.
-The depth breaks at 183 m and 550 m are associated with changes in sampling intensity of the survey and are recommended to be used.
+The depth breaks at 183 m and 550 m are also associated with changes in the sampling intensity of the survey and are recommended to be used.
 South of 40.5º N, there are very few shortspine thornyhead shallower than 183 m, so no shallow stratum was used in these latitudes.
-The 2013 stratification was reused for the design-based indices as there was no sufficient evidence to support modifying the existing strata.
+The 2013 stratification was reused for the design-based indices as there was not sufficient evidence to support modifying the existing strata.

 ### Design-based Indices of Abundance
 Design-based indices of abundance were derived for all surveys.
 Note that for these indices of abundance, the \gls{s-tri} was split into two independent time series, separated by the year 1995.
 The construction of design-based indices mirrors a weighted average approach.
 For each survey year, an average CPUE is calculated across all tows within a stratum and expanded by area to determine the total estimated biomass.
 These values are then summed across all strata within the survey to create a time series of design-based indices of abundance.
 Design-based indices were computed using the official nwfscSurvey R package.

 ### Geostatistical Model-based Indices of Abundance
 Model-based indices of abundance for all surveys were derived using geostatistical models @thorson_etal_2015 developed using the R package sdmTMB @Anderson_etal_2022.
-This approach utilizes geostatistical GLMMs with spatially and spatiotemporally correlated random effects which can account for variables that cause correlations in the data across space and time.
-For this reason, the \gls{s-tri} survey can be, and was, treated as a single time series rather than split into two-time series based on the introduction of additional sampling at greater depths.
+This approach utilizes geostatistical GLMMs with spatially and spatiotemporally correlated random effects, which can account for variables that cause correlations in the data across space and time.
+For this reason, the \gls{s-tri} survey can be, and was, treated as a single time series rather than split into two timeseries based on the introduction of additional sampling at greater depths.
 For the \gls{s-tri} and \gls{s-wcgbt} surveys,  geostatistical models included spatial and spatiotemporal random effects and depth and depth squared as a scaled covariate.
-The NWFSC Slope and AFSC Slope surveys did not include additional covariates.
+Geostatistical models for the \gls{s-nwslope} and \gls{s-aslope} were not run with depth.

 Abundance indices were obtained for models using both gamma and log-normal error structures.
 There is limited agreement on how best to go about model selection for these types of geostatistical models, and both error structures were tested as sensitivity analyses alongside the simple design-based indices described above.
-The abundance indices derived from the gamma model were most similar to the design-based indices for the Triennial and WCGBT surveys and were thus used for the base model (indices derived from the log-normal model displayed a similar trend to the gamma model-based indices and the design-based indices, but were consistently larger in scale).
+The abundance indices derived from the gamma model were most similar to the design-based indices for the Triennial and WCGBT surveys and were thus used for the base model (indices derived from the log-normal model displayed a similar trend to the gamma model-based indices, and the design-based indices, but were consistently larger in scale).

 ### Length Composition Data
 Length-composition data were available for each year of each survey.
 In each haul, there is a set number of random samples regardless of the amount of catch, decoupling the sample and catch size.
 Therefore, the length compositions were calculated using an expansion factor to account for differences in the amount of catch that samples represent.
 An expansion factor (calculated as weight of caught fish divided by weight of fish sampled) is calculated for each haul, multiplied by the number of fish in each size bin, and then summed across hauls.
 This algorithm is repeated for each spatial stratum.
 Length composition data were compiled into *XX length bins, ranging from XX to XX cm*.
 Year-specific length frequency distributions generated for each survey are shown in Figure \ref{fig:survey_comps}).